daniman123/yew-app/README.md

 The `LocalStorageService` provides methods to create, read, update, and delete key-value pairs in the browser's local storage.

 local_storage_state.rs:
-/// LocalStorageState represents the state and behavior associated with local storage operations.
+`LocalStorageState` represents the state and behavior associated with local storage operations.